zpleum/Hyprv/README.md

-# Hyprv 🕹️ - A Velocity proxy plugin that intercepts and logs packets, activity, and connection data using low-level packet hooks.
+# Hyprv 🕹️ - A velocity log plugin for the Hyprx tool

 This project is based on Plantain by x5ten.
 Modifications and improvements were made in Hyprv.